TransDB-de/Tools/Readme.md

 This repository conatins a collection of [deno](https://deno.land/) scripts, meant to aid the project in various ways.
 The scripts require no additional dependencies.

+You will find compiled windows binaries of the tools under [releases](https://github.com/TransDB-de/Tools/releases).
+The deno compile feature is experimental!
+Some tools may not behave as expected.

 Note, that due to how deno handles third-party modules, running a script for the first time requires an internet connection.

 ## GeoDbJson